 Contractor: Tim Tanner

 Size: 440 sf/per hut (200 sf interior space, 240 sf exterior deck)

+Text description provided by the architects.
 Responding to the owner’s need for space to house visiting friends and family, the Rolling Huts are several steps above camping, while remaining low-tech and low-impact in their design.
 The huts sit lightly on the site, a flood plain meadow in an alpine river valley.

 The construction of each hut is simple.
 It is, in essence, an offset, steel clad box on a steel and wood platform.
 Living occurs not only in the 200 sq ft inside the box, but on the 240 sq ft of covered deck space surrounding it.
 Interior finishes – cork and plywood – are simple, inexpensive, and left as raw as possible.
 Exteriors are durable, no-maintenance materials – steel, plywood and car-decking.

 The huts are grouped as a herd: while each is sited towards a view of the mountains (and away from the other structures), their proximity unites them.
 They evoke Thoreau’s simple cabin in the woods; the structures take second place to nature.